See What’s Included In Our Growing Library!

 Bookstore Manager – The Bookstore Manager is responsible for the day-to-day operation of the church bookstore.

 Business Administrator – The Church Business Administrator is responsible for the efficient and effective operation of the church office and for developing policies and procedures to support day-to-day operations.

-Children’s Ministry Coordinator – The Children’s Ministry Coordinator is responsible for ensuring adequate volunteer staffing of children’s ministry and ensuring that facility is organized and stocked for weekend services and special events.
+Children’s Ministry Coordinator – The Children’s Ministry Coordinator is responsible for ensuring adequate volunteer staffing of the children’s ministry and ensuring that the facility is organized and stocked for weekend services and special events.

-Computer Technician – The Computer Technician is responsible for technical support for all ministry computers including laptops, desktops, I-Pads, printers and telephone system.
+Computer Technician – The Computer Technician is responsible for technical support for all ministry computers including laptops, desktops, I-Pads, printers, and telephone systems.

 Custodian – The church Custodian is responsible to ensure that campus buildings and grounds are aesthetically pleasing and clean.

 Discipleship Coordinator – The Discipleship Coordinator is responsible for coordinating programs that allow for the spiritual development of adult church members.